 To be sure what is causing the leakage, you need to carefully disassemble the Nespresso machine by removing the back screws and opening up the rear panels.
 Note that doing so can void your Nespresso machines warranty, and you should only do so if the device’s warranty period is over.
 Always unplug your Nespresso device before any servicing to prevent shocks and electrical short circuits.

-3. The boiler (Thermoblock)
+3. The Boiler (Thermoblock)

-If this leakage issue occurs over time, you may find the boiler has a darkish pigment resulting from continuous dripping of water on the hot component.
+If this leakage issue occurs over time, you may find the boiler has a darkish pigment resulting from the continuous dripping of water on the hot component.

 4. The pump, and water pipework

 Since a Nespresso machine can encounter a few bumps in a residential or office setting, some water circuit components can come loose, leading to leaks.